Keplerjs/Kepler/README.md

 ## Architecture

 Kepler uses a [package-based](http://experimentsinmeteor.com/package-based-architecture/) architecture, meaning that the entirety of its codebase resides in [/packages](packages)
-Different packages can play different behaviors.
-So here's a quick overview of the different package categories you'll come across.

 #### Base Packages